Having a good bodyweight chest workout is a lifesaver.

 Also, adding weight to your training is recommended.

 This level of strength is difficult to achieve.

-If you can do the above routine, congratulations!
+If you are unable to do the routine, don’t worry.

 The muscle is divided into two distinct heads:

 As the name suggests, the clavicular head originates from the anteromedial clavicle.
 In the bodybuilding world, this head is also known as the “upper chest”.

 The sternocostal head originates from the anterior section of our sternum and is known as the lower chest.